cncf/cnf-testbed/docs/k8s_deploy.md

-# Deploy K8s to Packet
+# Deploy K8s to Equinix Metal

 See [common setup steps](steps_to_deploy_testbed.mkd#common-steps) for the cnf testbed.